natalieagus/50005-2023/_ns_labs/lab3_3-wireshark.md

 ## Observe Wireshark Capture File
 Open the dnsrealtrace.pcapng in Wireshark and answer the following questions.
 You can refer to Wireshark tutorial [here](https://drive.google.com/file/d/12zi50lKYTf6ebXQNbUJsstc_BBSWO6X6/view?usp=sharing) before proceeding, but most things are self-explanatory.
+If the download link doesn't work, head to eDimension Week 13 to get the file.

 After opening the file, you should have this interface: